firebird631/siis/doc/commands.md

 ```:assign my-btc-strat BTCUSDT EP@8600 SL@8000 TP@9400 0.1 '4h```

 will assign 0.1 BTC to a trade, assuming the entry-price was 8600$.
-It will defined the stop-loss and take-profits orders too.
+It will define the stop-loss and take-profits orders too.

 You should make attention about exit orders, you could have to delete your previous order before, else
 it will not able to look for free asset quantity.

-This is an advanced feature, you have to know what you do before using it, and knowing how the strategy/appliance will intefers with the trade.
+This is an advanced feature, you have to know what you do before using it, and knowing how the strategy
+will integers with the trade.

 ## Chart ##